Hockey Coach Resume Example

 - Yoga instructor resume sample

-The Employment History section forms the bulk of your resume if you are an experienced Hockey Coach.
+The employment history section of your hockey coach resume forms the bulk of your document if you are an experienced hockey coach.
 This is where you detail all your coaching experience and show how you’ve grown throughout your career.

 You may be an assistant coach looking for a head coach’s position, a player transitioning to coaching, or a part-time employee or volunteer.
 Hockey coaches typically work in schools or sports facilities.
 While you want to focus on the skills and work experience you have in hockey, also consider listing jobs that have transferable skills.
 Those include any in which you teach, strategize, organize, or lead, especially if they involve student-athletes.